rust-lang/rust/text/0000-erfc-post-build-contexts.md

 statics, or whatever else the post-build context wants to support.
-Note that the post-build context function can only see all the annotated items, not modify them; modification would have to happen with regular procedural macros The returned `TokenStream` will become the `main()` when this post-build context is used.
+Note that the post-build context function can only see all the annotated items, not modify them; modification would have to happen with regular procedural macros.
+The returned `TokenStream` must declare the `main()` that is to become the entry-point for the binary produced when this post-build context is used.

-Because this procedural macro is only loaded when it is used as the post-build context, the `#[test]` annotation should probably be kept behind `#[cfg(test)]` so that you don't get unknown attribute warnings whilst loading.
+Because this procedural macro is only loaded when it is used as the post-build context, the `#[mytest]` annotation should probably be kept behind `#[cfg(mytest)]` (which is automatically set when the `mytest` context is used) so that you don't get unknown attribute warnings whilst loading, and to avoid conflicts with other post-build contexts that may use the same attributes.
 (We could change this by asking attributes to be registered in Cargo.toml, but we don't find this necessary)

 ## Cargo integration